 Q. CAN I BE A JUDGE?

 A. Our judges are invited based on proven experience with perfumery, cross-media arts practices, and other fields that are important to fair and diverse modes of assessment.
-If you have something to offer that you feel is not already represented on the judging panel, please email us at firstname.lastname@example.org.
-Note that only one or two judging slots open up every year.
+If you have something to offer that you feel is not already represented on the judging panel, please email us at email@example.com.
+Note that only one or two judging slots open up every year, and we have a long waiting list.

 Q. I WANT TO SPONSOR YOU!
 WHO CAN I TALK TO?